latacora/cert-renewal-for-internal-gcp-lbs/README.md

 This repository primarily exists to demonstrate that it is possible to automate certificate rotation on Google internal load-balancers with minimal infratructure setup and without requiring your own CA. The code is this repository should not be put into your production environemnts without appropriate review.

+This PoC is divided into two parts:
+You need to create a bucket to hold your certs.
+You can really use anything you want to hold certs or whatnot You need a Cloud DNS zone for dns domain validation

 This specific method that you choose for renewing certificates does not create dependencies for rotation since they happen independently, however, renewing certificates usually implies that you are also interested in rotating certificates.
 I don't think I need to go into further detail here since you probably already know this is you're reading this.
 If you wish to choose another method for certificate renewal, you can review the [clients](https://letsencrypt.org/docs/client-options/) available on the Let's Encrypt website or write something yourself.

 1. Using [ACME.js](https://git.coolaj86.com/coolaj86/acme.js) with the [acme-dns-01-gcp](https://github.com/latacora/acme-dns-01-gcp) plugin to create and renew certificates.
 This relies on Google Cloud DNS, Google Storage, and Google Functions.